 Blue House B&B

 This special bed and breakfast is affordable, only a four-minute walk from the beach and a five-minute walk from a popular geothermal pool.
-You can choose from rooms that have shared bathrooms and kitchens or choose a full apartment that is self-contained.
+You can choose from rooms with shared bathrooms and kitchens or a full apartment that is self-contained.

 The property is spread out over three buildings.
 A continental breakfast is included for all guests.
 Lots of people stay here to view the Northern Lights.